 Continue along the trail past Seurat, traversing the base of the hill side for another 50 yards or so.
 Eventually the trail will turn sharply to the left, heading steeply uphill through the trees.
 After a short time the trail ends at the west shoulder of the Dali Boulder, on the edge of the talus.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Dali Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Dali Area: